Grand Lodge of Washington Freemasonry

-What I do know is that there are several things that are always works in progress, and we will tackle those things together in our quest to constantly serve our Fraternity and every community in our Grand Jurisdiction; to keep the cardinal virtues of faith, hope and charity.
+What I do know is that there are several things that are always works-in-progress, and we will tackle those things together in our quest to constantly serve our Fraternity and every community in our Grand Jurisdiction; to keep the cardinal virtues of faith, hope and charity.
 We have a bright light to shine and to share in the places we live, work and play.
 As every Mason knows, we have our 24-inch gauge which teaches us to properly divide our time among work, charitable relief and rest and recreation, and we use that tool to help guide our efforts in every aspect of our lives.

-So, what are the challenges we must continue to face and improve every day?
+So, what are the challenges we must continue to face and improve on every day?
 I see several and will need your help.
 The challenges ahead include: trends in membership, changing budgets, visibility in the communities we serve, constantly improving our long-range plan to meet our needs, developing our newest members, and working together as one strong brotherhood to achieve our common goals.

 I would like to offer up a few challenges for the coming year and I consider these to be achievable and measurable.
-My plan is to report the success of these challenges in my closing remarks at our next Annual Communication to be held at the Great Wolf Lodge in Grand Mound, WA.
+My plan is to report the success of these challenges in my closing remarks at our next Annual Communication to be held at the Great Wolf Lodge in Grand Mound, Washington.

 The first challenge is to raise $40,000 to support the following Washington Masonic Charities programs:

-- Distressed Worthy Master Masons, Widows and Orphans,
+- Distressed Worthy Master Masons, Widows and Orphans

 - The Honor Flight Program.
 Thank you MWB Jim Mendoza for getting this program started.